Jordanjay23/photo-to-print/README.md

-# photo-to-print
+# photo-to-print Please help me...
 really need help.
-Hatebasking butbi need to figure this out
+Hate asking but i need to figure this out I get so close in meshroom but always struggle to find perfect settings.
+Have to admit I don't know what half of them mran